Scott Barman, PHD, FEHA

 Macy Rice, MPA

 Macy is a proud alumna of Augusta University where she earned her Bachelor of Arts in History in 2014 and her Master of Public Administration in 2021.
 She began her professional career as an Admissions Recruiter/Counselor, recruiting students from the Middle Georgia Region, the Coastal Georgia Region, and the CSRA.
 She was also able to serve as the Dual Enrollment Coordinator during her time in the Augusta University Admissions office.
 In 2017, she became the Program Manager for the College of Education where she had the privilege of working with prospective and incoming students, both at the undergraduate and graduate level, on the admissions process into their programs.
 In 2020, she added Certification Officer to her responsibilities.
 With that, she was responsible for awarding Georgia certification to our initial certification candidates.
 She feels fortunate to be able to advance in my profession at Augusta University, a place that has given me many opportunities.
 As the Associate Director of Admissions for the Medical College of Georgia she is passionate about college admissions and look forward to working with everyone!

 Lacey White is an Admissions Counselor for the Medical College of Georgia at Augusta University.
 She earned a Bachelor of Science in Kinesiology at Augusta University in 2015.
 She has worked in Student Affairs for Augusta University since 2019, and joined the MCG Admissions team in 2021.
 Lacey is known for being personable, conscientious, customer focused, and a forward thinker.

 Carol March, MS

-If you have questions about your active application (AMCAS application and MCG secondary application) or a general inquiry, please contact our office by phone at 706-721-3186 or firstname.lastname@example.org so we may direct you to the appropriate staff member.
+If you have questions about your active application (AMCAS application and MCG secondary application) or a general inquiry, please contact our office by phone at 706-721-3186 or via email at email@example.com.